stineje/CharLib/docs/manual/source/chapters/02_installation.rst

 There are two approaches to installing Charlib:

-- Install from PyPi using pip
+- :ref:`install_pip`
-- Install from repository
+- :ref:`install_repo`

-When installing by either means, we recommend creating a python virtual environment for the installation:
+When installing by either means, we recommend creating a python virtual environment for the installation.
+This helps separate CharLib and its dependencies from other software on your system.

 .. code-block:: SHELL